Today, we took in some sights and history on the way to the farm.

 And of course we met Conor's cousin Sean.
 Here he is ..

 When we left the farm we headed home via Saint Bernadino, which was originally founded by some German visitors.
 This is a summer resort for the rish and famous and boasts some magnificent homes by the lake.
-It is only active for about 2 or 3 months of the year and most of it closes down for the winter.
+It is only active for about 2 or 3 months of the year and most of it closes down for th

 Home again after a a long and fun packed day.
 Tomorrow, we'll play at the golf club - really looking forward to that.